valancej/documentation/_pro/continuous-deployment/azure-container-service.md

 Once you have added the deployment service to your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}), you will now run Azure Container Service deployment commands from your [codeship-steps.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}) using that service to execute the commands.

-Note that in this example, all of the Container Service deployment commands have been moved to a script file named `deploy_to_azure.sh`.
+Note that in this example, all of the Container Service deployment commands have been moved to a script file named `kubernetes.sh` because the Azure Container Service uses Kubernetes to manage your application.

 ```yaml
 - name: Push To The Azure Container Service Registry